khimo/khimo.github.io/bli-guides/_help_drivers/HomeAssistant.md

   + **Alarm with Trigger and Custom Bypass (ALARM):** alarm with custom bypass mode and trigger.
   + **Alarm with Trigger, Night and Custom Bypass (ALARM):** alarm with night and custom bypass modes and trigger.

+The following thermostats were not tested with the BeoLiving App, if you use them and have any issue contact us with the email at the end of this page:
+Cool Thermostat with Fan, Heat/Cool Thermostat with Fan, Heat Thermostat with Fan, Heat/Cool Thermostat, Cool Thermostat.

 ## Resource Address